jvandinter/palomar-siles_et_al_2022/README.md

 # README #

-This repository is a code deposition of the performed Ribo-seq analyses and raw figures in the FUr readthrough manuscript (link TBA).
+This repository is a code deposition of the performed Ribo-seq analyses and raw figures in the [FUr readthrough manuscript](https://rdcu.be/dd9dp).
 Code to generate the figures is found under **figures**. *SessionInfo.RMD* holds all required packages for the R code.
 Code to process Ribo-seq libraries to trimmed reads is located in the **pipeline** folder.
 Please note that our Ribo-seq pipeline is still in active development and that this is merely a historical snapshot to replicate our analyses.
 If your are interested in our current pipeline, please contact us.

 ## Subfolders ##